-- 14.1 Grange Park School has established partnerships with three colleges: Mid-Kent College Gillingham, Mid-Kent College Maidstone and Hadlow College.
+- 14.1 Grange Park School has established partnerships with two colleges: Mid-Kent College Gillingham and Mid-Kent College Maidstone.
 Students have a 5 day provision based at these colleges.
-The school also has vocational provision at Rowhill School, White Rocks Farm and Pepenbury. - 14.2 Grange Park is a member of Ksent, a cooperative trust - 14.3 Grange Park is a member of the Collaborative Learning Alliance of Special Schools (CLASS)
+The school also has vocational provision at Rowhill School, the Farm at Trosley. - 14.2 Grange Park is a member of KsENT, a cooperative trust

-Policy Name Version Issue Date Next Review Committee Page Number SEN 5.0 May 2015 May 2020 T&L Page 11 of 13
+Policy Name Version Issue Date Next Review Committee Page Number SEN 9.0 May 2015 September 2024 T&L Page 11 of 13

-- 14.4 Grange Park has an integration link with Wrotham School to enable a 2 way process for pupils to access learning. - 14.5 Grange Park School values its place within the local community.
+- 14.3 Grange Park School values its place within the local community.
 Pupils throughout the school access community facilities including local parks, leisure centres and shops.
-As the pupils progress through the school the links with the community strengthen to enable the pupils to develop confidence to contribute to and be a part of their local community through enrichment visits, project work, sporting links and work experience. - 14.6 The school has well developed links with a range of local businesses who support pupils in accessing work experience opportunities
+As the pupils progress through the school the links with the community strengthen to enable the pupils to develop confidence to contribute to and be a part of their local community through enrichment visits, project work, sporting links and work experience. - 14.4 The school has well developed links with a range of local businesses who support pupils in accessing work experience opportunities